BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKIntensityWindowingImage.md

-# ITK Intensity Windowing Image Filter (ITKIntensityWindowingImage)
+# ITK Intensity Windowing Image Filter

 Applies a linear transformation to the intensity levels of the input Image that are inside a user-defined interval.
 Values below this interval are mapped to a constant.
 Values over the interval are mapped to another constant.